 So, you only have to specify the scholarship office that your last degree was taught in English Medium.
 For that purpose, you must ask for an “English Proficiency Certificate” from your university registrar office.

 Below is the sample of the English Proficiency Certificate used for Chinese Scholarship Council:

-Your might be interested in learning about Ethical way to write about your Research, see this:
+You might be interested in learning about Ethical way to write about your research, see this: